jeremehancock/site-redirect-pilab/README.md

 Compatibility: 3.9.x

 ## How to install a plugin
-1. Download the zip file with the plugin.
+1. Download the latest version from the zips directory.
 2. Uncompress the zip file.
 3. Copy the plugin folder into the folder `/bl-plugins/` on the server.